 - Be open and honest about spending habits.

-- Create shared financial goals (saving for a vacation, paying debt).
+- Create shared financial goals (e.g., saving for a vacation, paying down debt).

-- Review your budget weekly as a team.
+- Review your budget as a team each week.

 - Celebrate small wins, like saving enough for a romantic date night.